 “I work with a lot of property owners and individual land owners in the county making recommendations for conservation and improving their properties.
 Quite often that is for ponds and detention ponds.
-We have over 1,000 in the county so we stay pretty busy,” Claire Lane, backyard conservation coordinator for HCSWCD, said.
+We have over 1,000 in the county so we stay pretty busy,” said Claire Lane, backyard conservation coordinator for HCSWCD.

-“Dan is one of the leaders of the HOA for Ridgefield and he actually went through this experience about eight years ago and did some of these improvements there in Ridgefield.
-We’ll be having the event there to have a first-hand example of what it takes and what it looks like once the pond gets established,” Lane said.
+“Dan is one of the leaders of the HOA for Ridgefield and he actually went through this experience about eight years ago and did some of these improvement there in Ridgefield.
+We’ll be having the event there to have a first-hand example of what it takes and what it looks like once the pond gets established,” said Lane.

 A variety of treatments will be discussed.
 Residents can add native flowers and grasses along the banks to help stabilize shoreline.

-“These native plants have root systems that go down anywhere from four to 12 feet in the ground so they really stabilize the soil so it doesn’t erode at the bank,” Lane said.
+“These native plants have root systems that go down anywhere from four to 12 feet in the ground so they really stabilize the soil so it doesn’t erode at the bank,” said Lane.